JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Nyayis_1.md

 <span id="p351">[<sup><small>p.
 351</small></sup>]</span>

-Hail to the Fravashi of the holy Spitama Zarathu_s_tra!
+Hail to the Fravashi of the holy Spitama Zarathu<i>s</i>tra!

 Hail to the whole of the holy creation that was, is, or will be!

-May I grow in health of body through Vohu-Manô, Khshathra, and Asha, and come to that luminous space, to that highest of all high things [^1507], when the world, O Spe_n_ta Mainyu! has come to an end!
+May I grow in health of body through Vohu-Manô, Khshathra, and Asha, and come to that luminous space, to that highest of all high things [^1507], when the world, O Spe<i>n</i>ta Mainyu! has come to an end!

 Ashem Vohû: Holiness is the best of all good . . . .